doobeh/pinboarder/README.md

 for all the posts at a particular feed, it runs down the list and creates entries for all the bookmarked posts.
-Then you can just login to the admin side of the site and manage the posts, edit the content here and there (by default it'll pull in the Pinboard notes) or even the Title if it needs a tweak or two.
+Then you can just login to the admin side of the site and manage the posts, edit the content here and there (by default it'll pull in the Pinboard notes) or hide it from public view.

 It also creates a unique hash of each of the posts, so even if you change the title, it will know not to import the old one next time you run an